JMencius/LongBow/README.md

 -i, --input    Path to the input combined fastq file <br>

 Other Options: <br>
 -t, --threads        How many CPU threads to use [DEFAULT 12] <br>
 -h, --help           Display this help and exit <br>
 -v, --version        Print longbow version info <br>

 ## Features
 1. Alignment-free / reference free.
 2. In theory compatabible with ONT basecalled data for almost all species, and all kinds of DNA (cDNA, cfDNA, mtDNA).
-3. Fast predictor thanks to CPU parallism.
+3. Fast predictor thanks to CPU parallism and low RAM usage.
 4. User-friendly graphical html output.

 ## Contributing author